Whytecliff Park Dive Site Profile

 Surface currents can get very strong here as water is funnelled through a bottleneck into Howe Sound on the rising tide, and there's often a thick plankton cloud in the summertime that reduces visibility to zero.
 But when conditions are right, it's a great dive site.

 On the East side of the park, Whyte islet can only be circumnavigated at high tide, in a leisurely 40 minute dive.
-It features a sloping bouldery rock face with a max depth of about 50 feet/15m.
-Wolf eels and octopus sometimes take up residence here.
+It features a sloping bouldery rock face with a max depth of about 50’/15m.
+Deeper dives to 100’/30m are more likely to encounter wolf eels and octopuses, which sometimes take up residence here.

 For Advanced students and divers, the East side of the ridge is a perfect, sheltered 10m night dive and the West wall is ideal for deep diving.